Health Services Administration (MHSA) Online Degree

 You will need to review the syllabus for each course to determine how to obtain materials (print and digital) you will need for that course.
 The Xavier Bookstore and/or Library will be happy to assist you in finding course materials.
 Some readings or media lessons may be posted digitally within the online course itself or in Xavier’s E-Reserves system.

 If you are new to online learning at Xavier, we encourage you to go through the student orientation for online courses.
+You can also contact Amy Hellkamp at firstname.lastname@example.org to ask if you could see an online MHSA course.

 The Technology Services website offers great resources to support online students.